What Are White Spots On Nails And How To Get Rid Of Them?

 Acrylic or gel-based nail products may damage your nails and lead to these white spots.
 Additionally, an allergic reaction to nail products like polish, gloss, nail paint remover, or hardener may also cause nail discoloration and white patches or spots (3).

 A calcium or zinc deficiency is often claimed to be a cause of white spots on nails.
 But some studies suggest that zinc or calcium deficiency does not lead to white spots on nails (4).
 Regardless, overall nail health does depend on getting adequate minerals like magnesium, zinc, iron, calcium, sodium, and copper (5).
 A deficiency in these minerals may adversely affect nail plate composition and make it prone to damage.
-Therefore, even if there is no conclusive evidence on how mineral deficiencies may lead to white spots, they are often addressed during treatment methods (6).
+Therefore, even if there is no conclusive evidence on how mineral deficiencies may lead to white spots, addressing a vitamin deficiency in nails is often considered an essential part of treatment (6).

 A blogger going by the name Nail Luxxe talks about how she noticed white spots on her nails while doing a manicure and was told she had calcium deficiency.
 Years later, her doctor explained that they were caused by a minor trauma to the nail.
 She adds, “I took this to mean that it was similar to a scar.
 But unlike a scar that heals, the white mark doesn’t disappear.
 You have to wait for it to grow out (i).”